Death Valley Photography Workshops

 © Ron Gaut

-Lynn Radeka and Ron Gaut for our November 2023 Death Valley
+Lynn Radeka and Ron Gaut for our March 2024 Death Valley photography

-Death Valley's remarkable places in this very popular workshop
+remarkable places in this very popular workshop series!
+A true

-series!
-A true photographer's desert paradise, Death Valley
+photographer's desert paradise, Death Valley has inspired master

-has inspired master photographers such as Ansel Adams and Edward
+photographers such as Ansel Adams and Edward Weston to produce

-Weston to produce some of their notable and outstanding images
+some of their notable and outstanding images of this captivating

-few photographers know Death Valley's intimate canyons and vast
+know Death Valley's intimate canyons and vast open expanses

-open expanses better than Lynn Radeka who has hiked, camped
+better than Lynn Radeka who has hiked, camped and photographed

 workshop will be co-instructed by Ron Gaut who has hiked and